Lazzaro Spallanzani: Reproduction

 Spallanzani described animal (mammal) reproduction in his Experiencias Para Servir a La Historia de La Generación De Animales y Plantas (1786).
 He was the first to show that fertilisation requires both spermatozoa and an ovum.
 He was the first to perform in vitro fertilization, with frogs, and an artificial insemination, using a dog.
 Spallanzani showed that some animals, especially newts, can regenerate some parts of their body if injured or surgically removed.

 In spite of his scientific background, Spallanzani endorsed preformationism, an idea that organisms develop from their own miniature selves; e.g. animals from minute animals, animalcules.
-In 1784, he performed filtration experiment in which he successfully separated seminal fluid of frogs – a liquid portion and a gelatinous animalcule (spermatozoa) portion.
+In 1784, he performed a filtration experiment in which he successfully separated the seminal fluid of frogs – a liquid portion and a gelatinous animalcule (spermatozoa) portion.
 But then he assumed that it was the liquid part which could induce fertilisation.
 A staunch ovist, he believed that animal form was already developed in the eggs and fertilisation by semen was only an activation for growth.